PSMD-Psychometrics/-old-psychometricsPSMD-old-/README.md

 # psychometricsPSMD
-Psychometrics PSMD Package (Repository for Git-Syncing) R-Package of functions useful to and/or created by PSMD Psychometrics
+Psychometrics PSMD Package (Repository for Git-Syncing)

+A collection of functions used by and useful to the PSMD Psychometrics Team